wangziqi2013/wangziqi2013.github.io/_posts/2018-06-10-Bit-Plane-Compression.markdown

 In BDI, 1 byte and 4 byte encoding must be chosen.
 There is still a waste of storage, though, as the higher 3 and 6 bits in the compressed code are always zero.
 As long as the compression scheme stores and fetches data in an aligned manner, there is no way to exploit value locality at sub-byte granularity.

+BPC, on the other hand, transforms the deltas to extract more information that can be compressed.
+It features a two-stage processing pipeline.
+In the first stage, a transformation called "Delta-BitPlane-XOR" (DBX) is applied to raw data.
+In the second stage, the resulting sequence is compressed using simple schemes such as run-length encoding (RLE) and frequent pattern encoding (FPE), and so on.
+The first stage compression is designed in a way such that the generated sequence will have long sequences of zero words if deltas are small values.
+The length of the zero sequence is